 Congress did not enact this health care legislation with a blind eye to the "public charge" provision of the INA.
 Far from it.
-Providing noncitizens with access to health care benefits was consistent with the interpretation of "public charge" that had been in effect since the 1880s, which, as explained in a 1999 INS proposed rule, appropriately focused on persons who required "complete, or nearly complete, dependence on the Government rather than the mere receipt of some lesser level of financial support."
-Indeed, Congress underscored its steadfast interpretation of "public charge" even while enacting health legislation.
-For example, in 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, Pub.
+Providing noncitizens with access to health care benefits was consistent with the interpretation of "public charge" that had been in effect since the 1880s, which, as explained in a 1999 INS proposed rule, appropriately focused on persons who required "complete, or nearly complete, dependence on the Government rather than the mere receipt of some lesser level of financial support."26 Indeed, Congress underscored its steadfast interpretation of "public charge" even while enacting health legislation.27 For example, in 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, Pub.
 L. No. 104-208, 110 Stat.
-3009 (1996) ("IIRIRA"), which, despite imposing restrictions on immigrant eligibility for certain public benefits, retained the prior definition of "public charge."
-Congress did this against the backdrop of PRWORA, enacted only one month earlier, which allowed states to expand access to health benefits in conjunction with its stated goal of self-sufficiency.
-8 U.S.C. §§ 1601, 1621, 1622.
-Thus, Congress continued to provide certain classes of noncitizens with health care benefits, understanding that doing so would not affect these individuals' potential classification as a "public charge" because the definition for that phrase had not changed.
+3009 (1996)

-Inadmissibility and Deportability on Public Charge Grounds, 64 Fed.
+26 Inadmissibility and Deportability on Public Charge Grounds, 64 Fed.
 Reg.
-28676, 28677 (Proposed May 26, 1999); see id. ("This primary dependence model of public assistance was the backdrop against which the 'public charge' concept in immigration law developed in the late 1800s."); see also An Act to Regulate Immigration, c.
+28676, 28677 (Proposed May 26, 1999); see id. ("This primary dependence model of public assistance was the backdrop against which the 'public charge' concept in immigration law developed in the late 1800s."); An Act to Regulate Immigration, c.
 376 § 2, 22 Stat.
 214 (1882).

-As the District Court noted, Congress in fact rejected multiple attempts to define "public charge" in the way that DHS now does through administrative rulemaking.
-Casa De Maryland, Inc. v.
-Trump, Case No. 8:18-cv-02715-PWG at 29 (D. Md.
+27 As the District Court noted, Congress in fact rejected multiple attempts to define "public charge" in the way that DHS now does through administrative rulemaking.
+State of Washington v.
+U.S. Dep't of Homeland Security, Case No. 4:19-cv-05210-RMP at 38-41 (D. Wash.
 Oct.
-14, 2019) (slip opinion).
+11, 2019) (slip opinion).